3 Tips for Managing Caregiving with Siblings

 Siblings deal with their parents’ decline in different ways.

-Some need the parent to always act like the parent, some become overprotective and hope they can prevent anything bad from happening, and some just can’t accept the fact that their parents need help.
+Some need their parents to always act like parents, while others become overprotective, hoping to prevent anything bad from happening.
+Some, however, cannot accept the fact that their parents need help.

 How to handle these differences:

-- If possible, give siblings time to understand what’s happening and slowly come to an agreement on how much care is really needed.
+• If possible, give siblings time to understand what’s happening and come to a gradual agreement on how much care is really needed.

 Recommended for you: